-Student-led organizations are an integral part of the Vermont Law School experience.
-A majority of students participate in one of the many community service, governance, affinity, special interest and advocacy, extra and co-curricular and sports and recreation organizations on campus.
+Student-led organizations are an integral part of the Vermont Law and Graduate School experience.
+Most students participate in one of the many community service, governance, affinity, special interest and advocacy, and sports student groups on campus.

-Reflecting the non-competitive, small, action-oriented culture of Vermont Law School, these student organizations and activities offer experiential learning, leadership and collaboration, and friendships that can last a lifetime.
+Reflecting the non-competitive, small, action-oriented culture of Vermont Law and Graduate School, these student organizations and activities offer experiential learning, leadership and collaboration, and friendships that can last a lifetime.

-Just as important – or maybe even more important – student groups connect people that share interests and ambitions, from defending animal rights or fielding the very best intramural rugby team…ever.
+Just as important – or maybe even more important – student groups connect people that share interests and ambitions, from defending animal rights to fielding the very best intramural rugby team…ever.

 Animal Law Society

 Animal Law Society (ALS), a student chapter of the Animal Legal Defense Fund, is dedicated to providing a forum for education, advocacy, and scholarship aimed at protecting the lives and advancing the interest of animals through the legal system.
 During the school year, ALS will hold monthly meetings, host speakers and a spring symposium on current issues in animal rights and welfare law, attend the annual Animal Law Conference in Portland, Oregon, sponsor campus events, and advocate on behalf of vegan and vegetarian students within our law school.

 The mission of APALSA is to (1) facilitate awareness, education, and discussion of issues and events that affect Asian Pacific Americans and other minority groups within the legal world and society at-large; and (2) to cultivate a supportive community within Vermont Law & Graduate School.